The Declarative Skeleton That Cut Code by ~40%

 In the imperative version, you describe every step.
 You have to know the layout of the restaurant, check which tables are available, navigate around other diners, pull out the chairs.
 You're responsible for the entire process, and if you get any step wrong (say, you sit at a reserved table) the system fails.

-In the declarative version, you state what you want.
-The host handles the how.
+In the declarative version, you state what you want and the host handles the how.
 The host knows things you don't: which tables are reserved, which section is being served, where to seat you for optimal kitchen throughput.
 You get a better outcome by knowing less.
+In code, that's the difference between a codebase where every feature is a bespoke implementation and one where features are configurations of a well-tested framework.

 The Imperative Tax